willpatton/Motion_Encoders/README.md

    use for precise and stable adjustments.

-   A significant bounce on the "break" was typically observed at 2-3 milliseconds and sometimes up to 5ms.
+   A significant bounce on the "break" was typically observed at 2-3 milliseconds (and sometimes up to 5ms).
    A bounce of 1ms was sometimes observed on a slow "make".
-   Since there are 2 signals in a quadrature encoder firing at offset times, it is doubly complicated to confidently detect edges and sample the the polarity of the 2 switched signals due to bounce.
+   Since there are 2 signals in a quadrature encoder firing at offset times, it is doubly complicated to confidently detect levels/edges due to bounce.

-   A rotary encoder without detents may have less bound because the detent's armature doesn't exist thus reducing kickback.

    The 2 encoder signals will likely require hardware or software debounce to improve the stability of readings (or both).

-   Hardware: Typically, an RC circuit is applied to the encoder's signal lines in order to reduce the bounce.
+   Hardware: Typically, an RC circuit is applied to the encoder's signal lines in order to reduce the bounce (10K ohm, 0.01uf).
    Often times, this is effective but not always a perfect fix.
-   Additionally, a Schottky input may further help reject unintended noise from triggering logic levels.
-Software debounce is also needed to ensure stability.
+   Additionally, a Schottky input may further reject unintended noise from triggering logic levels.

-   Software: To further debounce the encoder's signals in software, techniques like timing delays, multiple samples, edge detection, inference (best guess from the last state), pattern/state, or in combination may be used.
-For IoT processors, 10 to 25 microseconds is a typical estimate per I/O sample.
+   Software: To further debounce the encoder's signals, software techniques like timing delays, multiple samples, edge detection, inference (best guess from the last state), pattern/state (PSNS), or in combination may be used.
-   This allows an ISR to sample and exit quickly (typically within 100us).

 ## Example
 An example program is included in the examples folder.